iOS17/iOSGods/README.md

 ## Install iOSGods iPA Via AltStore

-AltStore is the best alternative app store for the iOS/iPadOS mobile operating systems.
+AltStore is the best alternative app store for iOS and iPadOS.
 It allows users to download apps that are not available on the Apple App Store, including most commonly tweaked "++" apps, Games, Moded apps, jailbreak apps, and paid apps.

 Follow the guide below to install the iOSGods ipa file with the AltStore app.

 - Step 01: [Download and install AltStore to your iDevice](https://zeejb.com/altstore/)
-- Step 02: After configuring AltStore, Download the iOSGods iPA file
+- Step 02: After configuring AltStore, download the iOSGods IPA file
-- Step 03: Open the Downloaded iPA file in the AltStore app(Navigate to the "My Apps" tab, then tap on the plus "+" icon at the top, then select the downloaded iOSGods iPA file.
+- Step 03: Open the downloaded IPA file in the AltStore app(Navigate to the "My Apps" tab, then tap on the plus "+" icon at the top, then select the downloaded iOSGods IPA file.
 - Step 04: First time, the AltStore asks you to enter your iCloud ID and password because AltStore needs those data to sign the iPA file using your Apple ID data.
-- Step 05: Once you import the iPA file to AltStore, the iPA app will be automatically installed, and you can find the iOSGods app icon on your device's home screen.
+- Step 05: Once you import the IPA file to AltStore, the IPA app will be automatically installed, and you can find the iOSGods app icon on your device's home screen.

 ## iOSGod Repo

 iOSGod was released as a jailbreak tweak, so users can install iOSGods repo on their jailbroken devices using any package manager(Cydia, [Sileo](https://zeejb.com/sileo/), Zebra)

-To install the tweak, add the following repo into your packagemanager.
+To install the tweak, add the following repo to your package manager.

 ![Add iOSGods app in to sileo/cydia](https://github.com/user-attachments/assets/c92c6d28-89e8-4b5d-a546-c66989d84ac6)